renesugar/zenkit/README.md

 repository* button.
 Follow the instructions to _Push an existing repository from the command line_.

+Add the topic `zing` to the repo's list of topics so that it can be queryable.

 There are several GitHub configuration items that are required for the new repo.
 Browse to the _Settings_ tab in the new repo.
 In the _Collaborations & teams_ settings, add the following teams and permissions: